ZacharyWesterman/paisley/README.md

 - Merge array into string: `join(values, delimiter) -> string`
 - Count the number of occurrences of a substring: `count(string, substring) -> number`
 - Find the index of the n'th occurrence of a value in an array or string: `find(array/string, value, n) -> number`.
 Returns 0 if not found.
+- Find the index of the first occurrence of a value in an array or substring in a string: `index(array/string, value) -> number`.
+Returns 0 if not found.
 - Get data type: `type(value) -> string`.
 Output will be one of "null", "boolean", "number", "string", or "array"
 - Convert to boolean: `bool(value)`
 - Convert to number: `num(value)`